iluvadev/ConsoleProgressBar/README.md

     Task.Delay(10).Wait();  //Do something

     //PerformStep in ProgressBar
-    //ProgressBar does no have Maximum
+    //ProgressBar does not have Maximum
     pg.PerformStep();
   }
 }